joscha-st/bad_walden_stadtwerke/Documents/Application Software/readme.md

 ![Customer: Login process](UI_Einlogprozess.png)

 #### Customer: Invoice
 This process gives the user an overview of all their invoices.
-They can filter their invoices by date, look at their gas consumption and they have the possibility to view their tariff and change their gas tariff.
+They can filter their invoices by date and utilities.
 ![Customer: Invoice](UI_Kunde_Rechnungen.png)

 #### Customer: Tariff details gas